Mathews v. Eldridge: Legal principles

 The Court determined that Social Security benefits are a statutorily-created property right and so implicate due process.

 However, after balancing the three factors, the Court ruled that the administrative procedures in place were constitutional and held that termination of Social Security benefits does not require a pre-termination hearing.
-See Matthews v.
+See Mathews v.
 Eldridge, 424 U.S. 319, 347-49 (1976).